opentiny/fluent-editor/CONTRIBUTING.md

 - Local coding
 - Follow the [Commit Message Format](https://www.conventionalcommits.org/zh-hans/v1.0.0/) standard for submission, PRs that do not conform to the submission standard will not be merged
 - Submit to the remote repository: git push origin branchName
-- Open the [Pull requests](https://github.com/opentiny/fluent-editor/pulls) link of the Fluent Editor code repository, click the New pull request button to submit PR
+- Open the [Pull requests](https://github.com/opentiny/fluent-editor/pulls) link of the TinyEditor code repository, click the New pull request button to submit PR
 - Supplement the relevant information according to the PR template, including PR checklist, PR type, associated Issue number, whether it is a destructive change
 - The project Committer conducts Code Review and provides feedback
 - The PR author adjusts the code according to the feedback, please note that after a branch has initiated a PR, subsequent commits will be synchronized automatically, no need to resubmit PR